taofiqsulayman/productlist/README.md

 When the user clicks on a product, a product details page where the user can add reviews is displayed.
 The site also features a search bar capable of auto suggesting products based on the user input.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app), Redux, and ChakraUI

 ## Working with the code!